Ha0Tang/XingGAN/README.md

 ## Contributions
 If you have any questions/comments/bug reports, feel free to open a github issue or pull a request or e-mail to the author Hao Tang ([hao.tang@unitn.it](hao.tang@unitn.it)).

+## Collaborations
+I'm always interested in meeting new people and hearing about potential collaborations.
+If you'd like to work together or get in contact with me, please email hao.tang@unitn.it.